 Grow some veggies: Winter vegetable gardening can be quite productive in zones 8-11.
 The weather is still warm enough through most of the winter, although you may need to provide some protection in January or February.
 The sun’s rays are mellower and won’t burn seedlings or dry out the soil as fast as in summer.
 There are fewer insects and pests to deal with, and most diseases aren’t a problem this time of year either.
 There are also fewer weeds to contend with and the garden becomes virtually care free.
 Vegetables that grow well in early spring in northern gardens, such as lettuce, peas, spinach, carrots, broccoli and kale, generally do well over winter in milder regions.
 For more suggestions of what to plant, see this list of cool weather veggies.

-Shop seed catalogs: Start planning your spring and summer vegetable and flower gardens now.
+Shop for seeds: Start planning your spring and summer vegetable and flower gardens now.
 Many seeds can be started in zones 8 and 9 in January and February.
-Some of our favorite mail-order seed sites are: Botanical Interests, Burpee, Johnny’s Selected Seeds, and Renee’s Garden.
+Some of our favorite seeds can be found at: Proven Winners, Botanical Interests, and Burpee.

 Review and revise: Make note of what worked in your garden, as well as what didn’t, over the last year.
-Alter this year’s plans to try something new or fix what went wrong.
-For me, last spring I mistakenly planted lavender in a slightly low spot that holds water — not good for a plant that doesn’t like wet feet!
-Now I’ve either got to find a plant that can tolerate wet soil or elevate the location.
+Alter this coming year’s plans to try something new or fix what went wrong.
 If you’re having trouble remembering the successes or mistakes from last spring, then now’s the time to get a garden journal and start making notes, so next year you’ve got the information handy.

 Educate yourself: Take some time for yourself and learn something new.
-Sign up for a workshop at a neighborhood garden center, an online class, or a course through your local community college or master gardener program.
-Treat yourself to a new gardening book and make plans for that vegetable or cut-flower garden you’ve always wanted to grow.
+Sign up for an online class or workshop through a local botanical garden.
+Treat yourself to a new gardening book and make plans for that vegetable or flower garden you’ve always wanted to grow.